AmanGupta5555/AI-Enhanced-Quantum-Payment-Routing/README.md

 ### Proprietary Software:
 - None explicitly used in this project.
 The solution is built entirely on open-source tools.

-## :info: 8.
+## :star: 8.
 Additional Information

 - **Innovation**: This project uniquely combines AI and quantum computing, showcasing a forward-thinking approach to financial optimization.
 While it uses a quantum simulator (AerSimulator) due to hardware limitations, it’s designed to scale with real quantum hardware in the future.
 - **Extensibility**: The graph-based network can be expanded with more nodes and edges, and the AI model can be retrained with real-world data for production use.